 Course Description: This program is designed for training of employees to help them to remain gainfully employed due to the enhanced job related skills.
 This program is designed as a part of structured, on-site training.
-Coaching will be conducted at the facilities of the participating employers, at each trainee's specific work-site.
+Coaching will be conducted at the facilities of the participating employers, at each trainee's specific worksite.
 Trainees will perform structured tasks/assignments under the direction of qualified instructors.
-Trainees at the long-term healthcare facilities will learn didactic and clinical medical skills as applicable at each participating facility.
+This course is customized for each participating employer.
+Trainees at the healthcare facilities will learn didactic and clinical medical skills as applicable at each participating facility.